Nedomas/react-code-sandbox/README.md

 # React code sandbox

-React code sandbox helps you render React JSX code in the sandbox.
+React code sandbox renders React JSX source code from string to components.
 It takes source as a string and returns renderable JSX code.

 ## Install